ONSdigital/blaise-cli/README.md

  ## Installing questionnaires

  Installs a Blaise questionnaire package into a Blaise environment.
-Used to install test questionnaire for integration tests and to install the CMA packages during Blaise configuration.
+Used to install CMA packages during Blaise configuration.

 Use the command `questionnaireinstall` with the following parameters: